 China's tax year runs from 1 January to 31 December, but tax filing is generally administered on a monthly basis.

-For employment income, the employer is obligated to file the withholding IIT returns with its tax authority on a monthly basis.
+For employment income, the employer is obligated to file the provisional or final withholding IIT returns with its tax authority on a monthly basis.

-For other categories of income, the tax return has to be filed on a monthly, annual, or transaction basis, depending on the specific circumstances.
+For other categories of income, the tax return, either provisional or final, has to be filed on a monthly, annual, or transaction basis, depending on the specific circumstances.

-Certain types of individuals must file annual IIT returns (see Withholding requirements below for more information).
-The annual tax return is due by 31 March of the following year.
+Certain types of residents must file an annual reconciliation tax return on comprehensive income (see Withholding requirements below for more information).
+The filing period for the annual reconciliation tax return is between 1 March and 30 June of the following year.

 There is no joint tax return in China.
 Husbands and wives are assessed and taxed separately.